 Step 1: Download the App (15 seconds)

-On Android: Open Google Play Store, search for "Timesheet Time Tracker" and tap Install.
+Android: Open Google Play, search for "Timesheet Time Tracker", tap Install.

-On iOS: Open the App Store, search for "Timesheet" and tap Get.
+iOS: Open the App Store, search for "Timesheet", tap Get.

 - Tap the Projects tab